Freedom of religion in Japan: Other cases

-U.S. State Department in its annual 2011 report mentioned a case of 14 Muslims, who filed a lawsuit against the government, when leaked documents showed, that Tokyo Metropolitan Police Department and the National Police Agency systematically collected their personal data, religious activities and associations, allegedly because of their religion.
-Case was still ongoing on end of 2011.
+In 2011, 14 Muslims filed a lawsuit against the government, when leaked documents showed that Tokyo Metropolitan Police Department and the National Police Agency systematically collected their personal data, religious activities and associations, allegedly because of their religion.
+The case was dismissed in January 2014; the court stated that the intrusive police surveillance was “necessary and inevitable” in order to protect Japan against the threat of international terrorism, although it did find that the police were negligent in protecting the information they had collected, and ordered compensation to be paid to the plaintiffs.